 Students produce original works of fiction, poetry, or nonfiction prose that is of publishable quality.
 Enrollment is limited to fifteen students.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: Completion of at least 8 credit hours of creative writing courses at the 300-level or consent of program director.
+Prerequisite: ENGL 371W, ENGL 372W, or ENGL 373W, or consent of program director.

 Offered: As needed.